VishnuKoushikTekuru/Natural-Language-Project/README.md

 pip install pandas numpy nltk scikit-learn

 ```
-***You also need to Change the path before Executing the code according to you path as I performed my local machine***
+***You also need to Change the path before Executing the code according to your path as I performed in my local machine***